JackSwitzerSchool/APSC174/content/notes/week-10.md

 - [[null-space|Null Space/Kernel]] - vectors that map to zero under a transformation
 - [[image-of-vector-space|Image/Range]] - possible outputs of a linear transformation
 - [[standard-matrix|Standard Matrix]] - how to represent a linear transformation as a matrix
+- [[rank-nullity-theorem|Rank-Nullity Theorem]] - fundamental relationship between dimensions of domain, image, and kernel
 - [[vector-space-dimension|Vector Space Dimension]]
-- Rank-Nullity Theorem - fundamental relationship between nullity and rank

 ### Additional Resources